 Luang Prabang Outskirts

-Base yourself on the perimeter of the city and take a tuk tuk or bicycle into the centre from the contemporary Sofitel Luang Prabang which used to be a French fort, or the colonial style Luang Say Residence and not forgetting the luxurious Belmond La Residence Phou Vao and Rosewood glamping experience with stunning views of the surrounding hills.
+Base yourself on the perimeter of the city and take a tuk tuk or bicycle into the centre from the contemporary Sofitel Luang Prabang which used to be a French fort, or the colonial style Luang Say Residence; and then of course there is the luxurious Belmond La Residence Phou Vao and Rosewood glamping experience with stunning views of the surrounding hills.

-Take the journey between northern Thailand and Laos along the Mekong and you will come upon Pakbeng Lodge or Luang Say Lodge for a night’s stopover.
-There are also some other boutique hotels on the banks of the Mekong in Luang Prabang that we can recommend as well as private boats to sleep on board.
+Take the journey between northern Thailand and Laos along the Mekong and you’ll come upon Pakbeng Lodge or Luang Say Lodge for a night’s stopover.
+There are also some other boutique hotels on the banks of the Mekong in Luang Prabang that we can recommend as well as private boats to sleep aboard.

 The accommodation in the rest of the country is reasonably basic but we know the best authentic places to stay in Vientiane, the Plain of Jars, Pakse and further north, along the Nam Pak River.
 All with good traditional Laotian ethos and a friendly approach.
 Some of our favourites include La Folie Lodge, River Resort and Muang La Lodge.